ExploreGenome/gCNV-Seeker/gCNV-Seeker-Dataset/README.md

 # gCNV-Seeker GoldenCNV Dataset
- A comprehensive germline CNV detection and validation pipeline based on whole genome sequencing data
+A high quality resource for assessing the accuracy and sensitivity of gCNV calling algorithms based on whole genome sequencing data.

-# Project Title

 ## Description